DEIS-Project-EU/DDI-Scripting-Tools/Examples/README.md

 - Import...
 - General->Filesystem
 - Navigate to the generateETCS.eol file and select it
-- Right-click on the imported generateETCS.eol file in the Model Explorer
+- Right-click on the imported generateETCS.eol file in the Navigator
 - Run As->Run Configurations...
 - Double-click 'EOL Program' to create a new configuration
 - Under 'Models', set the model to be the empty DDI model created according to the [Deployment Guide](https://github.com/DEIS-Project-EU/DDI-Scripting-Tools/tree/documentation_01/Documentation/Deployment%20Guide) (step 4)